bigapple716/dl-perf-proj/README.md

 - [ ] How to evaluate models?
 - [ ] How to train teacher model?
 - [ ] How to distill student model?
+- [ ] How to add LayerDrop during teacher's training?

 ## Dataset Analysis